ResearchScientist/Notes-Project-Management/Project-Lifecycle/3-Execute/3-Communicate.md

 A retrospective's goal is to identify the contributing causes of an incident or pattern of incidents.
 The goal is not to blame individuals.

+Benefits of a retrospective include team building, collaboration, and positive change.

 The process and outcome of the retrospective should be positive.
 You want to identify improvements.
 You want everyone to feel empowered and hopeful about the project.
 ## Questions